limpyd/redis-limpyd/README.rst

     class PrivateGroup(BaseGroup):
         pass

-In this example, a person will have two `related collection`_s:
+In this example, a person will have two related collections:

 - `groups_publicgroup_set`, liked to the `parent` field of `PublicGroup`
 - `groups_privategroup_set`, liked to the `parent` field of `PrivateGroup`